arkon108/book-reviews/summaries/004-peopleware.md

 > A family therapist will tell you that when one person in a relationship over-functions, the others are sure to under-function.
 When one sibling leaps up to clear the table and wash the dishes, you’re liable to see the others slipping off to do something more amusing.
 Could that be happening in your organization?
 When you over-coordinate the people who work for you, they’re all too likely to under-coordinate their own efforts.
 <br><br>A decent coach understands that his or her job is not to coordinate interaction, but to help people learn to self-coordinate.

 **Corporate spam** is all the mail that has many people CC'd on it, who don't need to actually read or respond to the email.
 How to eliminate the corporate spam?
 One way to do it would be applying some security-minded thinking: while going through your inbox ask yourself - "Do I need to know this?".
-When security is key, the information is routed on strickly need-to-know basis.
+When security is key, the information is routed on strictly need-to-know basis.
 Ask the same question when sending email and only include the people who absolutely need to know the information being sent.

 > Do the need-to-know test on your incoming e-mail, but do it, too, on the messages you send out.
 Each time you’re inclined to send a coordinating e-mail to a colleague or to anyone who works for you, think about what steps you have to make to coach that person to self-coordinate.
 Don’t expect this to be easy.
 Telling someone what to do is easy, while instilling self-coordinating abilities in that same person is much more complicated.
 But it pays off in the long run.
 If you need to puzzle long and hard over how to make it happen, remember that’s why you make the big bucks.